Legislative Coordinator (Program Specialist III)

 Veterans, Reservists or members of the Guard can compare this position to Military Occupations (MOS) at the Texas State Auditor's Office.

 Omission of data on the state application is grounds for disqualification of the application.

-	Position resides within the Office of the Governor, Legislative Affairs Division reporting to the Director of

-	Legislative Affairs.
-Assigns and tracks pending legislation and amendments for the Office of the Governor. .
-Specific

-	tasks include a broad range of responsibilities including legislative and administrative duties.
-Work is performed under

-	minimal supervision with considerable latitude for the exercise of individual initiative and judgment.
+The Legislative Coordinator works within the Office of the Governor, Legislative Affairs Division, and reports to the Director of Legislative Affairs.
+Performs complex (journey-level) consultative services and technical assistance work.
+Work involves assigning and tracking pending legislation for the Office of the Governor.
+Specific tasks include a broad range of responsibilities including legislative and administrative duties.
+May provide guidance to others.
+Works under general supervision, with moderate latitude for the use of initiative and independent judgment.